Read: With incarcerated Californians, we're suing the state prison system for illegal discrimination.

 Eileen Ma

-Eileen has worked for over twenty years as a community organizer, campaign director and non-profit executive, serving primarily low-income, immigrant and LGBTQ communities of color.
-Her professional experience includes working for many labor unions and community-based organizations, such as API Equality-LA where she served for several years as Executive Director and contributed to highly-lauded efforts to achieve equality and visibility for API LGBTQ communities.
-Most recently, she worked as staff attorney for Advancement Project – National Office on voting rights and immigrant rights, and Advancing Justice LA’s National Voting Rights Project.
+Eileen has helped lead voting rights strategy at the Asian Law Caucus since 2020.
+She has worked for over 25 years as a community organizer, campaign director and non-profit executive, serving primarily low-income, immigrant and LGBTQ communities of color.
+Her professional experience includes working as a voting rights staff attorney for the Advancement Project and Advancing Justice LA and serving as executive director for several years at API Equality-LA.
 She is originally from Somers, New York, is Chinese American and speaks Mandarin and Spanish.
 She earned a JD from Loyola Law School (2013) and a BA from Columbia University (1993).

 Kimberly Leung